A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms

 \textbf{Main Takeaway}.
-For smooth, non-convex objectives, it is well known that gradient descent provides a $\bigo{1/K}$ convergence rate for the object on the LHS of~\eqref{eqn:nonconvex_thm}~\citep{bubeck2015convex}.
-Interpreting $K/\tau$ as the ``effective'' number of iterations (due to sub-sampling), Theorem~\ref{thm:nonconvex} establishes a similar high-probability rate for SAG and SAGA.
-It is worth pointing out that if the function $f$ satisfies the Polyak–{\L}ojasiewicz (PL) condition~\citep{karimi2016linear} in~\eqref{eqn:grad_low}, then one can obtain the same linear convergence rate as in Theorem~\ref{thm:sc} following an identical analysis.
+For smooth, non-convex objectives, it is well known that gradient descent provides a $\bigo{1/K}$ convergence rate for the object on the LHS of~\eqref{eqn:nonconvex_thm}~\cite{bubeck2015convex}.
+Interpreting $K/\tau$ as the ``effective'' number of iterations (due to sub-sampling), Theorem~\ref{thm:nonconvex} establishes a similar high-probability rate for SAG and SAGA, and complements in-expectation guarantees for these algorithms under non-convex objectives, established in~\citet{reddi2016fast, reddi2016stochastic, koloskova2023convergence}.